-- (i) Financial instruments - (i) Recognition and initial measurement - (a) All financial assets and financial liabilities are initially recognised when the Company becomes a party to the contractual provisions of the instrument. - (b) A financial asset (unless it is a trade receivable without a significant financing component) or financial liability is initially measured at fair value plus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition or issue.
-A trade receivable without a significant financing component is initially measured at the transaction price. - (ii) Classification and subsequent measurement and gains and losses
+(i) Financial instruments

+(i) Recognition and initial measurement

+All financial assets and financial liabilities are initially recognised when the Company becomes a party to the contractual provisions of the instrument.
+A financial asset (unless it is a trade receivable without a significant financing component) or financial liability is initially measured at fair value plus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition or issue.

+(ii) Classification and subsequent measurement and gains and losses